yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 being populated.
 As a result, as soon as that newer Cabal library was installed, the bytestring-builder package became worse than useless.

-As an aside, this points to another painful aspect of our toolchain: there is no way to specify constraints on dependencies used in custom `Setup.hs` files.
+As an aside, this points to another problematic aspect of our toolchain: there is no way to specify constraints on dependencies used in custom `Setup.hs` files.
-That's actually a much more painful issue than it may sound like, but I'll skip diving into it for now.
+That's actually causes more difficulty than it may sound like, but I'll skip diving into it for now.

 The fix for this was [relatively